Home > Services > e-Invoice System in 2024

 Certain entities like Special Economic Zone Units, insurers, and goods transport agencies are exempt from e-invoicing.

-Yes, e-invoicing is mandatory for business-to-business (B2B) transactions.
+Yes, einvoices are mandatory for business-to-business (B2B) transactions.

 Can I generate E-invoice later?